blockwatch-cc/tzindex/README.md

 ```
 rpc      - configures RPC connection to the Tezos node
 crawler  - configures the blockchain crawl logic
-database - configures the embedded database
+db       - configures the embedded database
 server   - configures the built-in HTTP API server
-logging  - configures logging for all subsystems
+log      - configures logging for all subsystems
 ```

 See the default `config.json` in the `docker` subfolder for a detailed list of all settings.